harshit-twist/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Just a fun game to remember your childhood with some extra features.
+Just a fun game you've already played a million times but with some extra features.